RPA and ChatGPT: Practical Applications Beyond the Hype

 ChatGPT has also attracted much attention, often from commentators who don’t understand what it is capable of.
 Whenever we see an advance in AI, some experts out there hype it as a replacement for everything.

-Traditionally the customer service agent(or customer if using a self-service system) will search and find where a particular problem is documented and then send the customer a link to that page.
+Traditionally, the customer service agent (or the customer if using a self-service system) will search for where a particular problem is documented and then send the customer a link to that page.

 Harnessing the Power of Generative AI

 The difference with a generative AI system is that it will search all these information pages and create an entirely new answer for the customer.
-It will not lead the customer to a FAQ page; it instead makes a new bespoke answer for the customer based on the information in the FAQ pages.
+It will not lead the customer to an FAQ page; it instead makes a new bespoke answer for the customer based on the information in the FAQ pages.

 Bottom Line